 Try our Honey Mustard Beer Chicken, the absolute favourite on this blog!

-southern fried chicken breast recipe
+Deep fried chicken

 Best Garlic Mashed Potatoes